The Carrie Diaries: Reception

 The Carrie Diaries received generally favorable reviews.
-Joel Ryan of the Los Angeles Times gave the novel a positive review, calling it "[a]n addictive, ingenious origin story", while asserting that the brilliance of the book is that "sex is really beside the point."
+Joel Ryan of the Los Angeles Times gave the novel a positive review, calling it "addictive" and "ingenious", while asserting that the brilliance of the book is that "sex is really beside the point."
 Sabrina Rojas Weiss of MTV's Hollywood Crush also gave it a positive review, stating, "All that plot is great and keeps you glued to the page until the end, but what sticks with you later are Carrie's internal musings."
 Meeta Agrawal of Entertainment Weekly rated the book A− and wrote, "It would have been easy to write a coming-of-age story about Carrie Bradshaw that ham-fistedly foreshadows everything fans of the franchise know will come to pass.
 But Bushnell nails something harder: telling another chapter in the story of a cherished character that stands on its own."

 Television adaptation

 In September 2011, it was officially announced that The CW was moving forward with a television series as a prequel to the original series, based on The Carrie Diaries.
 The project was developed by Gossip Girl producers Josh Schwartz and Stephanie Savage.
 Former Sex and the City writer Amy B. Harris was tapped to pen the adaptation.
 On January 18, 2012, The CW network ordered a pilot of The Carrie Diaries.
 The project was helmed by executive producers Josh Schwartz, Stephanie Savage, Len Goldstein, and Bushnell.

 On February 15, 2012, the series' first role was cast when Stefania Owen landed the part of Carrie Bradshaw's 14-year-old sister Dorrit.
 On February 27, 2012, it was announced that AnnaSophia Robb had won the role of the young Carrie.

 The series was formally picked up by The CW on May 11, 2012, and premiered on January 14, 2013.
 It was renewed for a second season on May 9, 2013.
 It was canceled on May 8, 2014.